biobakery/breadcrumbs/readme.txt

 BreadCrumbs

 BreadCrumbs is an unofficial collection of scripts and code intended to consolidate functions for tool development and contain scripts for command line access to core function.
+Breadcrumbs tends to include functionality associated with metagenomics analysis but you never know what you will find!

 Dependencies: